cym13/1337dict/README.rst

                             Defaults to 0
         -M, --max LEN       Do not generate passwords longer than LEN Defaults to 32

+        -S, --symbols       Add the following symbols to the wordset: ! - : _ + %

     Arguments:
         WORD    Word to be used present in the password